bastian-arman/df-image-search-engine/README.md

 ## Notes
 - The setup.sh script configures the virtual environment and installs all necessary dependencies.
+- Ensure that you already mounted the NAS directory using mount_nas.sh.
 - The run_server.sh script starts the streamlit server. according to the business processes.